 The world continues to shrink in more ways than one.
-Advancements in technology now let you send money overseas through different means, with some service providers even offering same day transfers.
-What also helps is you get a plethora of options to choose from.
-If you wish to send money from New Zealand to any other country, going through this guide is in your best interest.
+Advancements in technology now let you send money overseas through different means, with some service providers even offering same-day transfers.

 What is an international money transfer?

 Simply put, an international money transfer involves sending money from one country to another.
 More often than not, the process requires changing one currency to another at some point.
-For example, if you wish to send money from New Zealand to the UK, while you’ll send New Zealand dollars, the recipient would receive the money in Great Britain pounds.
+For example, if you wish to send money from New Zealand to the UK, you’ll send New Zealand dollars and the recipient receives British pounds.

 There are instances when you may have to carry out an international same currency transfer.
 This can be if you’re sending money to dependent territories or self-governing states such as Cook Islands, Tokelau, Ross Dependency, Niue and Pitcairn Islands, where the New Zealand dollar is legal tender.